Visiting Wightwick: What to expect for your visit

 Manor and Gallery

 During your visit to the Manor and Gallery, we ask you not to touch the collection, walls or sufaces.
-Seating in the Manor and Gallery is unavailable at this time, but please do ask for help if you are having any difficulties during your visit.
+Some visitor seating has been reinstated in the Manor, please look out for our 'cat cushions; which indicate where you are welcome to sit if needed.

 We're limiting numbers and staggering your entry to the Manor and Gallery to keep everybody safe.
 We have a socially distanced waiting area for entry to the Manor and Gallery and a one-way system inside the Manor.
 We may ask you to return later on the day of your visit if long queues are forming.